exanauts/Argos.jl/README.md

 ```julia
 u = Argos.initial(nlp)
 ```
-The variable `u` is the control that will be used all throughout the optimization.
+The variable `u` is the control that will be used throughout the optimization.
 Once a new point `u` obtained, one can refresh all the structures inside `nlp` with:
 ```julia
 Argos.update!(nlp, u)
 ```
-Once the structures refreshed, the other callbacks can be evaluated as well:
+Once the structures are refreshed, the other callbacks can be evaluated as well:
 ```julia
 Argos.objective(nlp, u) # objective
 Argos.gradient(nlp, u)  # reduced gradient